gordon-rennie/refined-article/article.md

 | Error:(31, 10) Predicate (-5 < 0) did not fail.
 ```

-We had to explicitly type our variables, *e.g.* `val x: PosInt` — otherwise the compiler would infer `x` as the base type, `Int`.
+For auto-refinement to work we had to explicitly type our variables, *e.g.* `val x: PosInt` — otherwise the compiler would infer `x` as the base type, `Int`.
 We also saw that we can unwrap any refined value back to the base type using the `.value` method — we need this when we call external code.

+This feature is great for specifying hard-coded values in configuration or test fixtures which need refinement types.

 > **_NOTE:_** We can take advantage of Scala’s postfix notation support for better readability in our types.
-In fact, we already have: `refined`’s type declarations of `String Refined Predicate` is the more readable postfix equivalent of `Refined[String, Predicate]`.
+In fact, we already have: `refined`’s type declarations of `String Refined Predicate` is equivalent to `Refined[String, Predicate]`.
 Similarly, we could rewrite our previous example as `type Username = String Refined (Forall[LetterOrDigit] And Size[OpenClosed[0, 20]])`

 ### Runtime Refinement